crowd4u/COLLAPSE/README.md

 You can regenerate a part of figures in Figure 5, 8, and 9 by this app.

-### Case Studies
+### Case Studies & Analysis
-We provide a notebook that allows you to re-run the case studies performed in our paper.
+We provide a notebook that allows you to re-run the case studies and analysis performed in our paper.

  - Confusion Matrices (Figure 6) : `notebooks\cm_analysis.ipynb`
  - Analysis of Convergence (Section 5.1.3) : `notebooks\analysis_convergence.ipynb`